hoytech/quadrable/README.md

 ## Integer Keys

-Quadrable includes some convenience wrappers for efficiently using the sparse merkle tree with integer keys.
+Quadrable includes a wrappers for efficiently using the sparse merkle tree with integer keys.
 In this case, the keys are *not* hashed prior to inserting into the tree.
-Instead, there is a special encoding for integers that places the integers in a convenient layout within the tree.
+Instead, a special encoding for integers is used which arranges them in a convenient layout within the tree:

 ![](docs/integer-keys.svg)

 The key layout works by having a sequence of sub-trees, each of which is twice as large as the previous.
-The top 6 bits provide paths to the various sub-trees.
-This layout was chosen for the following reasons:
+The top 6 bits provide paths to the various sub-trees:

 * The items are sorted in the tree by key.
 As well as allowing in-order iteration, proofs for adjacent keys becomes much smaller because of Quadrable's [combined proofs](#combined-proofs) algorithm.
 * Up to `2^64 - 3` items are supported.
-* Trees aren't excessively deep when the number of items is small.
-An alternative approach might be to use the full 64-bits of an integer as a key (MSB first), however this would create a tree of depth 64, even with only 2 elements.
+* If we start sequentially inserting at index 0, the average height of the tree grows as more elements are inserted, and trees aren't excessively deep when the number of items is small.
+An alternative approach might be to use the full 64-bits of an integer as a key (MSB first).
+Unfortunately, this would create a tree of depth 64 even with only 2 elements.

 ### Pushable Logs

 A common use-case for integer keys is to maintain an appendable list, also known as a *log*.
 To append items you should use the `push` methods which will manage a special *next pushable index* field.
-This field contains an increasing integer that can be used to find the next index available to be pushed to.
+This field contains an increasing integer that can be used to find the next index available to be pushed to, stored as a varint (same format as described [above](#external-representation)).

 In order to create a proof that can be pushed onto, pass the `--pushable` flag to `quadb exportProof` (or set the `pushable` parameter of `exportProofInteger` to `true` in C++).
 This adds the following to the proof (in addition to any other indices you requested):

 * An inclusion proof for the next pushable index field (or a non-inclusion if it's not yet set)
 * A non-inclusion proof for the value stored in the next pushable index field (or `0` if next pushable not yet set)

-Partial trees that are constructed from these proofs allow an unlimited number of elements to be pushed on.
+Partial trees that are constructed from these proofs allow an unlimited number of elements to be appended (pushed).

 These proofs are fairly compact.
 For example, a database with 1 million elements in it has a pushable proof of about 300 bytes: